Sunday, March 31, 2013

-Still Catherine Tate is good.
+Still, Catherine Tate is good.
 She's funny, she does confused exceptionally well and she also does the quiet moments well.
 The scenes at the end of the episode are brilliantly played with David Tennant.
-Her horror struck realisation at the Doctor's final solution to the Racnoss problem and her command for the Doctor to 'find someone' because he sometime he needs someone to stop him are both nicely played.
+Her horror-struck realization at the Doctor's final solution to the Racnoss problem and her command for the Doctor to 'find someone' because he sometimes needs someone to stop him are both nicely played.
 But only a fool would think that because Catherine Tate was - at this point - best known for being a comedian that she couldn't act.

 But that is perhaps to take the whole thing far too seriously, which I'm allowed to do occasionally.
 It's my blog.

 The Empress, who is a fantastic piece of design work, is played with panache by Sarah Parish, who is clearly having lots of fun.
 It must be nice as an actor to get away from playing human beings and get your teeth into being a giant half-human, half-spider.
 There's certainly a sense of scale to the Empress, which you don't often get with Doctor Who villains and her ship, a floating star-shaped web, looks great.
 It gets blown up.
 As you do.

 The Racnoss are one of those 'ancient species' that Doctor Who writers like to bring out every so often.
 Ones that come from 'the dawn of time' against whom the Time Lords set themselves against.
 Like the Giant Vampires.
 Or the Old Ones.
 And there's some nice scientific gobbledygook about Huon particles and their dangers, which I like.
 Said quickly enough - and Tennant's the expert speedy speaker in these situations - it almost sounds believable.